 Urban flooding is the highest reported climate hazard facing C40 cities with 92% of C40 cities experiencing flash or surface flooding due to rainfall or riverine flooding.
 With cities growing fast the pressure on water bodies increases, and by consequence, the vulnerability to the impacts of floods.
-In order to support cities to address the risks of flooding, the Urban Flooding Network is working closely to map, plan and implement ambitious adaptation projects that will help cities to become more resilient.
-The network brings cities together to collaborate, through peer to peer exchange, on removing technical, financial and political barriers, promoting webinars, city-to-city emails and calls, workshop and study tours.
+In order to support cities in addressing the risks of flooding, the Urban Flooding Network is working closely to map, plan and implement ambitious adaptation projects that will help cities to become more resilient.
+The network brings cities together to collaborate, through peer-to-peer exchange, on removing technical, financial and political barriers, promoting webinars, city-to-city emails and calls, workshops and study tours.

 - Governance and holistic water management